visualstuart/Docs/aspnet/fundamentals/middleware.rst

 	:linenos:
 	:emphasize-lines: 13, 19

 The middleware follows the `Explicit Dependencies Principle <http://deviq.com/explicit-dependencies-principle/>`_ and exposes all of its dependencies in its constructor.
-The extension method is responsible for providing the required dependencies.
-You can create overloads of the extension methods that allow dependencies to be passed in from the ``Configure`` method, as well.
-The ``UseRequestLogger`` extension method is shown below:
+Middleware can take advantage of the `UseMiddleware<T> <https://github.com/aspnet/HttpAbstractions/blob/1.0.0-beta6/src/Microsoft.AspNet.Http.Abstractions/Extensions/UseMiddlewareExtensions.cs>`_ extension to inject services directly into their constructors, as shown in the example below.
+Dependency injected services are automatically filled, and the extension takes a ``params`` array of arguments to be used for non-injected parameters.

 .. literalinclude:: middleware/sample/src/MiddlewareSample/RequestLoggerExtensions.cs
 	:language: c#
 	:caption: RequestLoggerExtensions.cs
 	:linenos:
-	:lines: 10-17
+	:lines: 5-11
-	:emphasize-lines: 7
+	:emphasize-lines: 5
-	:dedent: 8
+	:dedent: 4

-Using the extension method and associated middleware class, the ``Configure`` method becomes much simpler and more readable.
+Using the extension method and associated middleware class, the ``Configure`` method becomes very simple and readable.

 .. literalinclude:: middleware/sample/src/MiddlewareSample/Startup.cs
 	:language: c#